-Listening, Reading, Use of English and Writing examination format
+Listening, reading, use of English and writing examination format

 The examination is taken in one sitting of 2 hours and 30 minutes.
-Candidates receive one question paper with four sections: Listening, Reading, Use of English and Writing.
-Candidates complete a multiple choice optical mark form with their responses to the first three sections of the paper.
+Candidates receive one question paper with four sections: listening, reading, use of English and writing.
+Learners complete a multiple choice optical mark form with their responses to the first three sections of the paper.
 The written part of the examination is completed in a separate answer booklet.

-Listening Skills focus Task Format Marks/Timings Part One Candidate can: understand standard spoken language on both familiar and unfamiliar topics normally encountered in daily life infer meaning based on the context and on what is actually stated identify speaker's mood listen for specific information Ten recordings and ten questions Each recording is tested with one three-option multiple choice question The candidate has one minute to read the questions before the audio begins Each recording is played twice Three- option multiple choice 10 marks Part Two Candidate can: follow the essentials of lectures/talks/reports on topics relating to society and culture (e.g. social, scientific, professional, academic) listen for specific information One longer monologue recording and 10 questions The recording is tested with ten statements that are true or false The candidate has one minute to read the questions before the audio begins The recording is played twice True/False items 10 marks Total time: approximately 30 minutes
+Listening Skills Focus Task Format Marks/Timings Part One Ten recordings and ten questions Three-option multiple 10 marks Can understand standard spoken language on both familiar and unfamiliar topics normally encountered in daily life infer meaning based on the context and on what is actually stated identify speaker's mood listen for specific Each recording is tested with one three-option multiple choice question The learner has one minute to read the questions before the audio begins Each recording is played twice choice information Part Two One longer monologue True/False 10 follow the essentials of lectures/talks/reports on topics relating to society and culture (e.g. social, scientific, professional, academic) listen for specific information recording and 10 questions The recording is tested with ten statements that are true or false The learner has one minute to read the questions before the audio begins The recording is played twice items marks Total time approximately 30 Minutes